This article has links to products and services we love, which we may make commission from.

 Edinburgh to Skye via Loch Lomond (3+ days)

-If you plan to camp or visit in a motorhome you must apply for a permit.
+If you plan to camp or visit a motorhome, you must apply for a permit.

-Unfortunately, this is also the road trip that tour buses do so expect to share the stop with busloads of visitors.
-Read more here.
+Unfortunately, this is also the road trip that tour buses do, so expect to share the stop with busloads of visitors.

 Edinburgh – Stirling – Loch Lomond and Trossachs National Park – Skye (4+ days)

-This four Scotland road trip is for those tight on time who want to cram in as much as possible and don’t mind seeing most of Scotland from their car or camper window.
+This four day Scotland road trip is for those who want to cram in as much as possible and don’t mind seeing most of Scotland from their car or camper window.

 The itinerary includes the Scottish highlights of Stirling, Glencoe, Trossach National Park and the Isle of Skye.